Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 Step 2: Transport - Immediately after ovulation, the tube must pick up the egg and transport it to the portion of the tube where fertilization occurs.

-Step 3: Intercourse and Fertilization - Within 24 hours of ovulation, the couple must have intercourse and an adequate number of motile sperm must make their way through the cervical mucus and uterus to the distal end of the tube to fertilize the egg.
+Step 3: Fertilization – Within 24 hours of ovulation, a couple must have intercourse and an adequate number of motile sperm must make their way through the cervical mucus and uterus to the distal end of the tube to fertilize the egg.
+If a women is using insemination, the insemination should occur within 1 day of ovulation.

 Step 4: Implantation - During the first 5 to 6 days after fertilization, the embryo must be transported by the tube into the uterus and must implant into the uterine lining.

-If just one of these steps does not occur with precision, another month will pass without achieving pregnancy.
+If just one of these steps does not occur, another month will pass without achieving pregnancy.
 In light of the complexity of the process, it is not surprising that few couples achieve pregnancy on the first try or that many couples without any history of reproductive problems experience some difficulty.

 It Can Take Months to Achieve Pregnancy